lukensmall/pkg_ping/README.md

 It defaults to precaching your dns server by looking up a mirror's ip address(es) so there is no inconsistency caused by determining ftp download speed with inconsistent dns query times.

-I added an actual ping call between the dns caching and ftp download to further optimize network traffic to each mirror to eliminate more ftp timing inconsistency.

 It restarts for most initial ftp call error cases which can be fixed by selecting a different random mirror.

 pkg_ping uses pledge and unveil for OpenBSD version 6.4 and later.
 I don't recommend running it altered without pledge() or unveil().